 It will also be an important gathering place, destination and transit area for the many people who move through Parramatta on a daily basis.

 The public domain is the centrepiece of Council's plan to transform its public spaces and will be completed in stages.

-Archaelogical digs across the site have revealed important remnants of Parramatta's First Australians and European heritage.
+Archaelogical digs across the site have revealed important remnants of Parramatta's First Nations people and European heritage.

-These will be captured through a range of interpretations and references throughout the precinct, acknowledging the role of the sire in Australia's earliest and ongoing history.
+These will be captured through a range of interpretations and references throughout the precinct, acknowledging the role of the site in Australia's earliest and ongoing history.